msanatan/msanatan.github.io/blog/2017/react-classes-and-autobinding/index.md

 }
 ```

-Class Properties is part of a [stage 3 proposal](https://github.com/tc39/proposal-class-fields), yet to belong to the official ECMAScript specification at the time of writing.
+Class Properties is part of a <a href="https://github.com/tc39/proposal-class-fields" target="_blank" rel="nofollow noopener noreferrer">stage 3 proposal</a>, yet to belong to the official ECMAScript specification at the time of writing.
 Stage 3 means that the API is fully fleshed out but the implementation is under heavy testing.
-I encourage you to read more about the [4 stages](https://tc39.github.io/process-document/) to adding features.
+I encourage you to read more about the <a href="https://tc39.github.io/process-document/" target="_blank" rel="nofollow noopener noreferrer">4 stages</a> to adding features.

 This proposal allows us to declare certain fields up front.
 Actually, this post has been using it while defining the `state` object.
 It's much cleaner to define a state object for all instances using this new syntax compared to the more usual way of writing `this.state = ...` in the constructor.
 Class properties help solve our problem in an elegant way when we combine them with Arrow functions.
 Arrow functions bind `this` depending on **where it's defined**, not where it's called.
 That's why `this` will always refer to the instance of the class.
-Check out the [fiddle](https://jsfiddle.net/69z2wepo/90392/) and see that it's working for yourself.
+Check out the <a href="https://jsfiddle.net/69z2wepo/90392" target="_blank" rel="nofollow noopener noreferrer">fiddle</a> and see that it's working for yourself.

 ### Event Handlers And Arguments